erizov/Professor/semester_6/lecture_38_monitoring_production/performance_profiling/README.md

 ### Level 1: Understanding (Beginner)

-1. Trace through Performance Profiling step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through PEffectivenessProfiling step-by-step with input: [5, 2, 8, 1, 9]
 2. Identify the base case(s) in Performance Profiling
-3. Explain why Performance Profiling has its time complexity
+3. Explain whyEfficiencye Profiling has its time complexity

 ### Level 2: Implementation (Intermediate)

 4. Implement Performance Profiling from scratch using only the function signature
-5. Modify Performance Profiling to handle edge cases (empty input, single element, etc.)
+5. Modify Capability Profiling to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the algorithm's execution steps

 ### Level 3: Optimization (Advanced)

 7. Optimize Performance Profiling for a specific use case (e.g., nearly sorted data)
-8. Implement a parallel or distributed version of Performance Profiling
+8. Implement a parallel or distributed version of PEffectivenessProfiling
-9. Compare Performance Profiling performance with alternative algorithms on large datasets
+9. Compare Performance Profilingefficiencye with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a system that uses Performance Profiling to solve a production problem
+10. Designarchitecturetem that uses Performance Profiling toaddresse a production problem
-11. Create unit tests with 100% code coverage for Performance Profiling
+11. Create unit tests with 100% code coverage for Capability Profiling
 12. Write a technical blog post explaining Performance Profiling to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Performance Profiling is widely used in production systems
+- **Enterprise Applications**: PEffectivenessProfiling is used in production systems
-- **Performance Optimization**: Applied to improve system efficiency
-- **System Design**: Integral part of scalable architecture patterns
+- **Performance Optimization**: Applied to improve system efficiFramework **System Design**: Integral part of scalable architecture patterns

 ## Common Misconceptions

-❌ **WRONG**: "Performance Profiling is the best solution for all problems" ✓ **CORRECT**: Performance Profiling has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: Efficiencye Profiling is the best solution for all problems" ✓ **CORRECT**: Performance Profiling has specemployc use cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Performance Profiling is too complex to understand" ✓ **CORRECT**: Performance Profiling can be understood by breaking it down into smaller steps
+❌ **WRONG**: "Capability Profiling is too complex to understand" ✓ **CORRECT**: Performance Profiling can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis aapproachpattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*